henri/spb/README.md

 #### SPB Configuration File

-The SPB configuration file allows a way to store frequently used settings and also to confgure [pre and post scripts](https://github.com/henri/spb/tree/main/300.configuration-examples) to run when you start and stop SPB.
+The SPB configuration file allows a way to store frequently used settings and also to configure [pre and post scripts](https://github.com/henri/spb/tree/main/300.configuration-examples) to run when you start and stop SPB.

 Editing the SPB configuration file a matter of running the command below.
-The SPB configruation file will open within your sessions default editor.
+The SPB configuration file will open within your sessions default editor.

 ```
 start-private-browser --edit-configuration